By: Nicholas King.

 Travelling the world is a beautiful thing.
 You get to experience different cultures, eat all kinds of new food and see gorgeous people with whom you may or may not have much in common.
 Thailand, also known as ‘The Land of Smiles’ is one of the most visited places in the world.
 It is popular mostly because of its beautiful tropical climate, wonderful beaches and affordability.
 It is no wonder that it is a favorite destination for many tourists.
-But, as scenic and exciting as this country is, did you know that tourists can face 10 years in prison for vaping in Thailand?
+But, as scenic and exciting as this country are, did you know that tourists can face 10 years in prison for vaping in Thailand?

 The ban dictates that you cannot bring e-cigarettes nor refills into Thailand.
 If found, these products will be confiscated and the perpetrator fined or jailed for a term of up to 10 years.
 You are also prohibited from selling e-cigarettes or any similar devices.
 If found selling such items, you would face a hefty fine or a jail term of up to 5 years.
 There have been several British Nationals who have been arrested for the possession and use of e-cigarettes and vaporizers in Thailand.
+The UK Government travel advise is clear, and states not to bring vaporizers of any kind into the country.

 Although too many to list here, there are other laws that Govern Thailand that all tourists should know about; just like there are bizarre laws in many different countries of the world.
 The most outstanding, yet little known Thai laws that might affect tourists include: